handsontable/handsontable/docs/content/guides/integrate-with-vue3/vue3-hot-column.md

 # Using the `HotColumn` component in Vue 3

+Configure the Vue 3 data grid's columns, using the props of the `HotColumn` component.
+Define a custom cell editor or a custom cell renderer.

 [[toc]]

-## Overview

-You can configure column-related settings using the `HotColumn` component's attributes.

 [Find out which Vue 3 versions are supported](@/guides/integrate-with-vue3/vue3-installation.md#vue-3-version-support)